FadeCap/FadeCap/README.md

-# Hi there, I'm Stian Busengdal 👋
+# Hi there, I'm Stian 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in building efficient and user-friendly applications.